Dynamic Network Prediction

 \subsection{Simulation Study 2}

-The simulations in this section represent interventions to control a communicable disease epidemic by decreasing the cumulative number of contacts while keeping constant the total length of time in relationships.
-This study setup is similar to that of the previous study as it models a population of 1000, of whom five individuals are initially infected, assumes the same essential network properties, and uses an SI epidemic model to simulate the disease spread.
+This section describes simulation of interventions intended to control a communicable disease epidemic by decreasing the cumulative number of contacts while keeping constant the total length of time in relationships.
+This study setup is similar to that above: it models a population of 1000, of whom five individuals are initially infected, assumes the same essential network properties, and uses an SI epidemic model to simulate the disease spread.

-This study considers a set of interventions that impact the probability that an edge persists between two time points; this probability ranges from 0 to 1.
-Without loss of generalizability, we assume that absent an intervention, the probability is zero.
-Throughout each simulation, the contact networks have a mean of 800 edges; the variance for the essential network properties was based on the same assumptions as the previous simulation study.
+This study interventions impacts the probability that an edge persists between two time points; this probability ranges from 0 to 1.
+We assume that in the absence of intervention, the probability is zero.
+Throughout each simulation, the dynamic network has a mean of 800 edges; the variance for the essential network properties was based on the same assumptions as in the previous simulation study.
 Figure \ref{Simulation_2} depicts the total number infected for each simulation for varying values of the probability that an edge persists between two time points.
-As in the first study, it would be difficult to derive a precise mathematical description of the relationship between these two quantities.
-However, from a simulation study, an investigator would be able to assess the potential impact of an intervention that was designed to decrease the cumulative number of contacts by comparing the results for each of the interventions to the that representing the absence of the intervention, i.e., the simulation where the probability that an edge persists between two time points is set to zero.
-As was the case in the first simulation, this comparison is possible due to the ability to generate whole networks.
+As above, it would be difficult to derive a precise mathematical description of the relationship between these two quantities.
+However, the simulation study permits an investigator to assess the potential impact of an intervention designed to decrease the cumulative number of contacts by comparing the results for each of the simulated interventions to the that representing the absence of the intervention.
+Once again, this comparison is made possible by the ability to generate entire networks.